 Limitations are inappropriate if they are not directly related to a legitimate University purpose.
+The Anti-Discrimination Policy User's Manual provides additional guidance on inappropriate limitation as defined by this policy.

 For purposes of this policy, "employment opportunity" is defined as job access and placement, retention, professional development, and salary.